Linear differential equation: Linear differential operator

-There may be several variants to this notation; in particular the variable of differentiation may appear explicitly or not in y and the right-hand and of the equation, such as Ly(x) = b(x) or Ly = b.
+There may be several variants to this notation; in particular the variable of differentiation may appear explicitly or not in y and the right-hand side of the equation, such as Ly(x) = b(x) or Ly = b.

 The kernel of a linear differential operator is its kernel as a linear mapping, that is the vector space of the solutions of the (homogeneous) differential equation Ly = 0.